infracost/actions/examples/conftest/README.md

 This example shows how to set cost policies using [Conftest](https://www.conftest.dev/).
 For simplicity, this is based off the terraform-plan-json example, which does not require Terraform to be installed.

-Create a policy file that checks the Infracost JSON:
+Create a policy file (e.g. `policy.rego`) that checks the Infracost JSON:
 ```rego
 package main